Pacharauta

 Farming is the main occupation of the people of this municipality.
 Some of the people are also involved in government service and small home trade.
-India (Bihar Boarder) is in the south of this Municipality.
+India (Bihar border) is in the south of this municipality.

 Geography

-Pachrauta municipality border by India with East Champaran of Bihar State in South while in North Adarsh Kotwali Gaupalika, KaraiyaMai Gaupalika and Baragadhi Nagarpalika, in East Adarsh Kotwali Gaupalika and Simraungarh Nagrpalika while in West Suwarn Gaupalika, Mahagadhi Mai and India with East Champaran of Bihar State.
+Pachrauta municipality border by India with East Champaran of Bihar State in the south while in the north Adarsh Kotwali Gaupalika, KaraiyaMai Gaupalika and Baragadhi Nagarpalika, in east Adarsh Kotwali Gaupalika and Simraungarh Nagrpalika while in west Suwarn Gaupalika, Mahagadhi Mai and India with East Champaran of Bihar State.